LuigiZ91/VA_project_mio/README.md

 "Visual Analytics" project that aims to support "Machine Learning" for the breast cancer classification.
 The project is arranged as follows:
+- Html index
+- barchart.js for clustering analysis
+- histogram.js for features selection
-- data folder: all datasets (original and computed)
+- data folder to contains all datasets (original and computed)
-- PY folder: Machine Learning program and PCA reduction in Python language
+- PY folder with Machine Learning programs and PCA reduction in Python language

 #Live demo